alan-turing-institute/HonestCyberEval/crs/README.md

       instance inside the containers, e.g. `DOCKER_HOST=tcp://localhost:2375 docker images` to check which CP images are available.
 - run `c=crs make up-attached` to bring up th CRS server with attached output stream
+  - if this fails and brings up a permission error, restart your VM and try this command again
   - this will bring up the other containers in the background and keep them running after the CRS exits, including:
     - LiteLLM proxy (port 8081 on host)
     - cAPI (scoring server API, port 8080 on host)